 During my three-month stay in Japan, I went to an abandoned theme park called Nara Dreamland.
-According to AbandonedKansai.com, the park opened in 1961, six years after the opening of Disneyland in California.
-The park’s castle was blatantly a rip-off of Disneyland’s castle:
+According to AbandonedKansai.com, the park opened in 1961, six years after Disneyland California.
+Nara was blatantly a rip-off of Disneyland:

-Nara Dreamland closed in 2006 due to declining visitor numbers.
-I found a review from 2004 that demonstrates why the park shut down:
+Nara Dreamland closed in 2006.
+I found a review from 2004 that explain why:

 Nara Dreamland is an awful park.
 Plain and simple.
 It’s the worst park on our trip so far.
 It’s so ghetto and run down you are amazed this place is even still operating. […] There was seriously only about 10 people in the park.

 But the owners didn’t dismantle the park.
 Instead, they just… left it there.
 All the rides, buildings, furniture and objects are all still there.

 I also read that Nara Dreamland is still guarded.
 Apparently, security will fine you 100,000 Yen (about £600) if they catch you.
 They also sometimes call the police.
 I definitely did not want to be arrested in Japan, but I also couldn’t resist an opportunity to explore an abandoned theme park.

 So on our last day in Japan, my girlfriend and I headed to Nara Dreamland.
 It was a surprisingly hot day for the beginning of spring.
 I took off my coat and worried about running out of water.
 The walk took us uphill, through Japanese suburbs.
 The walk was taxing.

 After an hour’s walk, we reached the back entrance to the park.
 There was a wrought iron gate blocking our path.
 A Good Samaritan had placed a mattress on top of the gate to make the climb easier.